Rain117E/SimulatorAttackplus/README.md

 <img src="/features.png" width="45%">

 ## UCM and LSSIM
 The picture below indicates that the classification ability varies relatively in initial simulator model and black-box target model.
 And this classification ability is the key point that simulator model need to learn during finetuning process after.
+Thus, a cold start problem exists in the attacking process.
 <img src="/classification.png" width="110%">

 # Parameters